Majid Kalani, MD, PhD

 Department of Cardiology

-Danderyd University Hospital and Karolinska Institute
+Danderyd University Hospital &

 Dr. Kalani is Senior Consultant Interventional Cardiologist at Danderyd University Hospital in Stockholm, Sweden, and Director of Cardiac Cath Lab at Ygia Polyclinic in Cyprus.
 Dr. Kalani completed his PhD in the field of Cardiovascular Medicine and Diabetes Microangiopathy, and currently he is Senior Researcher at Karolinska Institute in Stockholm leading several research projects in the field of diabetes macro- and microangiopathy, and myocardial perfusion in interventional cardiology.